Azure/aaz/Commands/security/security-connectors/devops/_list-available-azuredevopsorgs.md

 # [Command] _security security-connectors devops list-available-azuredevopsorgs_

 Returns a list of all Azure DevOps organizations accessible by the user token consumed by the connector.
+Returns 401 if connector was created by different user or identity.

+Returns 401 if connector was created by different user or identity.

 ## Versions